-To assess the prevalence of anti-VWF alloantibodies in type 3 VWD subjects enrolled in the 3WINTERS-IPS.
+Objective: The objective of this study was to assess the prevalence of anti-VWF alloantibodies in subjects with type 3 VWD enrolled in the 3WINTERS-IPS.

-Methods

-An indirect in-house ELISA has been used to test all alloantibodies against VWF.
-Neutralizing antibodies (inhibitors) have been tested with a Bethesda-based method using a VWF collagen binding assay (VWF:CB).
-Samples positive for anti-VWF antibodies were further tested with Bethesda-based methods using the semi-automated gain-of-function glycoprotein-Ib binding (VWF:GPIbM) and a VWF antigen (VWF:Ag) ELISA.
+Methods: An indirect in-house enzyme-linked immunosorbent assay has been used to test all the alloantibodies against VWF.
+Neutralizing antibodies (inhibitors) have been tested with a Bethesda-based method by using a VWF collagen binding (VWF:CB) assay.
+Samples positive for anti-VWF antibodies were further tested with Bethesda-based methods by using the semiautomated gain-of-function glycoprotein-Ib binding (VWF:GPIbM) and a VWF antigen (VWF:Ag) enzyme-linked immunosorbent assay.